The Left faction (Bundestag)

-The Left Party parliamentary group in the Bundestag (short Linksfraktion, own spelling Fraktion DIE LINKE. im Bundestag) is the parliamentary group of the party Die Linke in the Bundestag.
+The Left Party faction (Linksfraktion) is the parliamentary group of the party Die Linke in the Bundestag.
 It existed from 2005 to 2023, but was dissolved in 2023 following the Bundnis Sahra Wagenknecht split.
 After the 2025 election, the faction was formed again.

 History

 The Left parliamentary group was constituted on 23 September 2005.
 Before the merger of Labour and Social Justice (WASG) and the Party of Democratic Socialism(PDS) to form Die Linke on 16 June 2007, the Left parliamentary group was the joint parliamentary group of independent members of the German Bundestag and members of the two source parties in the German Bundestag.
 The parliamentary group chairmanship was initially shared by Gregor Gysi and Oskar Lafontaine.
 After the 2009 German federal election, Gysi was elected the sole chairman due to Lafontaine's withdrawal due to illness.
 After Gysi decided not to run for parliamentary group chairmanship again, Sahra Wagenknecht and Dietmar Bartsch were elected parliamentary group chairmen in October 2015.
 In November 2019, Amira Mohamed Ali was elected to succeed Sahra Wagenknecht.
 From October 2023, Bartsch was the sole parliamentary group chairman.